flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job wait

-``flux job wait`` behaves like the UNIX :linux:man2:`wait` system call, for jobs submitted with the ``waitable`` flag.
+:program:`flux job wait` behaves like the UNIX :linux:man2:`wait` system call, for jobs submitted with the ``waitable`` flag.
 Compared to other methods of synchronizing on job completion and obtaining results, it is very lightweight.

 The result of a waitable job may only be consumed once.
-This is a design feature that makes it possible to call ``flux job wait`` in a loop until all results are consumed.
+This is a design feature that makes it possible to call :program:`flux job wait` in a loop until all results are consumed.

 .. note::
   Only the instance owner is permitted to submit jobs with the ``waitable`` flag.

-When run with a jobid argument, ``flux job wait`` blocks until the specified job completes.
+When run with a jobid argument, :program:`flux job wait` blocks until the specified job completes.
 If the job was successful, it silently exits with a code of zero.
 If the job has failed, an error is printed on stderr, and it exits with a code of one.
-If the jobid is invalid or the job is not waitable, ``flux job wait`` exits with a code of two.
+If the jobid is invalid or the job is not waitable, :program:`flux job wait` exits with a code of two.
 This special exit code of two is used to differentiate between a failed job and not being able to wait on the job.

-When run without arguments, ``flux job wait`` blocks until the next waitable job completes and behaves as above except that the jobid is printed to stdout.
+When run without arguments, :program:`flux job wait` blocks until the next waitable job completes and behaves as above except that the jobid is printed to stdout.
 When there are no more waitable jobs, it exits with a code of two.
-The exit code of two can be used to determine when no more jobs are waitable when using ``flux job wait`` in a loop.
+The exit code of two can be used to determine when no more jobs are waitable when using :program:`flux job wait` in a loop.

 :option:`flux job wait --all` loops through all the waitable jobs as they complete, printing their jobids.
 If all jobs are successful, it exits with a